-A system of early alerts and warnings will be used to (1) identify students having difficulty with the academic rigors of the first three years of the pharmacy program and (2) provide opportunities for assistance with the development of a Plan for Academic Progress.
-The student's faculty advisor will be intimately involved with this intervention process and will work in concert with the Assistant/Associate Dean for Academic Affairs.
+The Program for Academic Commitment and Excellence (PACE) uses preventive measures and a system of early alerts and warnings to (1) identify students having difficulty with the academic rigors of the first three years of the pharmacy program and (2) provide opportunities for assistance with the development of a Plan for Academic Progress to address obstacles and develop solutions.
+The Coordinator of Student Success and the student's faculty advisor/mentor will be intimately involved with this intervention process and will work in concert with the Assistant/Associate Dean for Academic Affairs.
 Although the Presbyterian College School of Pharmacy desires to foster student success as much as possible, students must meet competency or progression standards to continue in the program.
 For this reason, provision has been made for students to be placed on academic probation and/or be dismissed from the program if sufficient academic progress is not demonstrated.